perriera/for_interfaces/vm/digitalocean/README.md

 - Feel free to close the `Access` dialog box

 #### Shortcut to Visual Studio Code (VSC)
-In the case where you just happen to have VSC installed
+In the case where you just happen to have VSC *already* installed
 - Start a new instance of VSC:

 		code .